Flows

-A flow is a reusable block of logic that can be called from any app in your solution.
-Flows are used to encapsulate integrations and business logic once, and then reuse them across apps without rebuilding them each time.
+A *flow* is a reusable block of logic that can be run from [apps](/reference/apps.md) and other flows, exposed as an [API Endpoint](/reference/flows/api-endpoints.md) for external systems to call, or run automatically on a [schedule](/reference/flows/schedules.md).
+Flows encapsulate integrations and business logic once and let you reuse them across your apps and solutions without rebuilding them each time.

 Flows can be thought of as functions at the solution level: they accept inputs, run logic, and return results.
-A single flow can be called from many apps, so any change made to the flow propagates everywhere it is used.
+A single flow can be invoked from many places, so any change made to the flow propagates everywhere it is used.

 A flow can be used to:

-• Encapsulate an integration with an external system, such as Brønnøysund, Google Drive, or Visma, so that the same integration logic is shared across apps.
+* Encapsulate an integration with an external system, such as Brønnøysund, Google Drive, or Visma, so that the same integration logic is shared across your solution.

-Flows and schemas Flows often send and receive data that does not need to be persisted.
-To support this, flows are paired with schemas, a way to describe external data structures.
-Schema data can be used directly as input and ouput in actions without first being modelled as an object class.
+Flows often send and receive data that does not need to be persisted.
+To support this, flows are paired with [schemas](/reference/platform-concepts/schemas.md), a way to describe external data structures.
+Schema data can be used directly as input and output in actions without first being modelled as an object class.

 A flow consists of one or more [actions](/reference/actions.md).
 An action is the unit of logic within a flow and works in much the same way as an action in an app or service - it is composed of [action nodes](/library/action-nodes.md) that run in sequence.